ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/python_JSON.md

 So, the solution is NOT to give up!
 But rather, to keep going in the direction we are going, documenting our progress with a diagram.
 Eventually, we *will* get to a structure that makes sense, that we can do some computation over, that, is some thing that represents a single reddit post, or a single comment on a single reddit post, etc.

+Let's update our diagram with what we know about the next level: